ericminikel/cureffi/_posts/2016-01-07-proton-nmr-on-recombinant-prp.markdown

 ![](/media/2016/01/huprp23-230-1h-nmr-overall.png)

 As you can see, the first thing that jumps out at you visually is actually the least interesting: the large peaks corresponding to small molecule contaminants.
-We think that these are probably Tris and/or imidazole, whose structure are as follows:
+We think that these are probably Tris and/or imidazole, whose structures are as follows:

 ![](/media/2016/01/tris-imidazole.png)